franceshogg/Projects/Ants Python/README.md

 ## Project Description

 This is a game coded in Python where ants defend their colony from invading bees.
+The game takes place in a tunnel.
 Each turn, new bees may enter, the player can place ants, and then all insects act: Ants gather food or attack, while bees move forward or sting.
 The bees win if a bee reaches the tunnel’s end or kills the QueenAnt, and the ants win if all bees are defeated.

 ## Technologies Used